cjmccaskill/mars-responsive-website-exercise/README.md

 # Building Out From Mobile First
 ## Instructions

-You have created a site using the `Mobile First` approach and now it's time to add the required css to implement the `Tablet` and `Desktop` versions.
+The Mars Site has been created using the **Mobile First** approach and now it's time to add the required css to implement the **Tablet** and **Desktop** versions.
 You are not allowed to edit the HTML in any way and are only permitted to use CSS to make the needed changes.

 ### Setup
 1. Fork and Clone this repo
-2. Open `index.html` in the browser
+2. Open **index.html** in the browser
-4. Add the required css to the media queries in `responsive.css`
+3. Add the required css to the media queries in **responsive.css**

 #### responsive.css